nipy/nipype/doc/devel/matlab_interface_devel.rst

 +++++++++

 This is a minimal script for wrapping MATLAB code.
-You should replace the MATLAB code template, and define approriate inputs and outputs.
+You should replace the MATLAB code template, and define appropriate inputs and outputs.

 .. literalinclude:: matlab_example1.py